It is hoped that this article will serve to expose the truth.

 When one undertakes this regular/timed salat, one should follow the specific guidelines given, e.g: be clean [5:6, 4:43] , clear mind [4:43], moderate tone [17:110] (although this may only apply when in groups due to the context of this verse) etc.

-This regular/timed salat is only obligatory upon the mumin (believers/faithful/trustful).
+This regular/timed salat is only obligatory upon the mumin (believers/faithful/trustful), see 4:103.
 Mumin is different to muslim.
 This is a very important point to consider.
 Who are the mumin?
 To find out, see the articles below:

 If you read everything above (including the links) several times, the concept of salat should be much much clearer.

-with salat.
-Its commonly taken to mean "charity" but charity
+used along with salat.
+Its commonly taken to mean

-is only one aspect of zakat*.
-Its primary usage in al
+charity is only one aspect of zakat*.
+Its

 When one upholds/maintains (aqimu) the going/turning towards (link/bond) one is then in a position to 'bring forth / produce / show' (atawoo) the purification/betterment.
 Simple.
 The two terms reinforce and complement each other.